 What is geo-blocking?

-The geo-blocking system usually doesn't know the location of the requester.
-It infers that location based on the information it can see, starting with the IP address from which the request comes.
+Because geo-blocking restricts access to a network-accessible resource based on the presumed location of the system or user seeking access, the geo-blocking system usually doesn't know the requester's exact location.
+It infers the location based on the information it can see, starting with the IP address that the request comes from.
 Some IP address ranges, or the domain names they correspond to, can be reliably mapped to a region or location.
 Others cannot.

-Geo-blocking systems may also look at other IP traffic characteristics, such as routing and traffic data.
-They might look at the number of router hops a packet from that source has to take to get to it and at packet latencies and jitter to see if the distance implied by the data is in accord with the location associated with an address.
+Geo-blocking systems may also examine other IP traffic characteristics, such as routing and traffic data.
+This information includes the number of router hops a packet takes to get to its destination, as well as packet latencies and jitter.
+With this information, the geo-blocking system can see if the distance implied by the data is in accordance with the location associated with an address.

-Geo-blocking sites may try to access location information from a requester, especially when the request is coming from an app on a mobile device.
-Mobile devices usually have precise geolocation functionality based on the Global Positioning System, as do an increasing number of laptops.
+Geo-blocking sites might try to access location information from a requester, especially when the request is coming from an app on a mobile device.
+Mobile devices and an increasing number of laptops usually have precise geolocation functionality based on the Global Positioning System.
 Some devices also have location information attached to them by their internet service providers.
-However, such systems can also deny access to that information, both broadly and on an app-by-app basis.
+However, these systems can also deny access to that information, both broadly and on a per-app basis.

-Geo-blocking is one of a spectrum of actions IT systems take in response to the geographical location of a person or system.
-Other location-aware responses might include the following:
+Geo-blocking is on a spectrum of actions IT systems take in response to a person's or system's geographic location.
+Other location-aware responses include the following:

 - Switching the language a service uses to interact with network resources.